 GLOBAL STANDARD RAMEN

-IPPUDO's original Tonkotsu broth enhanced with spicy miso and ground pork, cashew nuts, bean sprouts, spring onions, seaweed, salted soft-boiled egg and pork belly.
+IPPUDO's original Tonkotsu broth enhanced with spicy miso and ground pork, cashew nuts, bean sprouts, spring onions, seaweed and pork belly.

-Thick, chewy noodles served with BBQ pork, flavoured black fungus, spring onions, bean sprouts, spicy blended miso paste and fragrant garlic oil with black pepper.
+Thick, chewy noodles served with BBQ pork belly, flavoured black fungus, spring onions, bean sprouts, spicy blended miso paste and fragrant garlic oil with black pepper.

 Light and flavourful chicken shoyu broth with chilli oil served with assorted vegetables, grilled pork belly, bamboo shoots and seaweed.